POSYDON-code/POSYDON/docs/_source/tutorials-examples/generating-datasets/generating-datasets.rst

 II.
 The Full POSYDON Processing Pipeline Experience
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From A to Z, this tutorial shows you how to process, concatenate, down sample, plot the grids and check failure rate, train the interpolation object and export the POSYDON dataset for population synthesis.
+From A to Z, this tutorial shows you how to process, concatenate, down sample, plot grids and check failure rates, train interpolation objects and export the POSYDON dataset for population synthesis.

 .. toctree::

     run_full_pipeline

 Congratulations!
-You now master the POSYDON Processing Pipeline.
+You've now mastered the POSYDON Processing Pipeline.
 To learn more about the PSyGrid object or the Processing Pipeline API ini file, check out the [API Documentation](api.rst) and the indepth components overview.

 .. _plot_1d: